Bozar/OneMoreLevel/README.md

 ## Export the Game

 If you want to export One More Level using Godot engine by yourself, first you need to download the project from GitHub (see above, About This Game).
 You also have to tweak export settings to filter certain files.
-In the GitHub repository, there is a file in the root folder called `export.md`.
-Refer to it for more information.
+In the GitHub repository, refer to `misc/export.md` for more information.